 Smith v Manchester award

-Technically, loss of earnings may also come under the general damages description.
+Technically, loss of earnings may also come under the description of general damages.
 This will be the case for an award for the increased risk of unemployment (and financial loss) as a result of disadvantage due to the injuries in the event of being cast onto the labour market.
-The award may reflect a few months or as much as 3 years loss of earnings, depending principally upon the nature of the risk, the extent of disadvantage and the working life of the claimant.
+The award may reflect a few months or as much as 3 years’ loss of earnings, depending principally upon the nature of the risk, the extent of disadvantage, and the working life of the claimant.

 Job Benefits Loss